xiaodongyang/xiaodongyang.github.io/projects/surveillance/SED13.md

 </tr>

 <tr>
-<th><p align="justify">We evaluate the performance of individual features and fusion schemes on a subset of the training set shown in the above figure.
+<th><p style="font-family: times" align="justify">We evaluate the performance of individual features and fusion schemes on a subset of the training set shown in the above figure.
 We keep STIP-HOG/HOF, DT-Trajectory, and DT-MBH in the final evaluation.
 Both early (feature-level) and late (decision-level) fusions significantly outperform any single feature.
 The performance can be further improved by the combination of early and late fusions.</p></th>
 </tr>
 </table>